About the Test

-The purpose of a fibrinogen test is to evaluate the level of fibrinogen in the blood and to assess this protein’s ability to form blood clots.
+A fibrinogen test evaluates the level of the protein in the blood and assesses its ability to form blood clots.
 Fibrinogen testing can be used for diagnosing, monitoring, and screening for a number of conditions that affect blood clotting.

-Diagnosing is evaluating a person to determine the cause of their symptoms.
-Measuring fibrinogen levels and assessing the ability of fibrinogen to form clots may be part of the diagnostic process for patients who experience excessive bleeding or constricted or blocked blood flow.
+Diagnosing is evaluating you to determine the cause of your symptoms.
+Measuring fibrinogen levels and assessing the ability of fibrinogen to form clots may be part of the diagnostic process if you experience excessive bleeding or blocked blood flow.
 Fibrinogen testing is usually performed after initial tests or examinations have ruled out other causes for these symptoms.

-Monitoring is the process of periodically performing tests to assess the progression of a disease or a patient’s response to treatment.
-Obtaining a measurement of fibrinogen levels is routinely used in patients who are receiving fibrinogen replacement therapy after a diagnosis of a fibrinogen disorder.
+Monitoring is periodically performing tests to assess the progression of a disease or your response to treatment.
+Obtaining a measurement of fibrinogen levels is routinely used if you receive fibrinogen replacement therapy after diagnosing a fibrinogen disorder.

-Screening is testing to assess a patient’s risk of having a health problem before they develop symptoms.
+Screening is testing to assess your risk of having a health problem before you develop symptoms.
 Fibrinogen testing may be ordered for some patients undergoing surgery to evaluate whether they are at a higher risk of excessive bleeding.

 What does the test measure?

-Fibrinogen testing measures the amount of fibrinogen and assesses whether a person’s fibrinogen is able to properly form blood clots.
+Fibrinogen testing measures the amount of fibrinogen and assesses whether your fibrinogen can properly form blood clots.

 Fibrinogen is a protein made in the liver that circulates in the blood.
-When injury occurs and bleeding needs to be stopped, fibrinogen works together with other clotting factors to form a blood clot, which is a mass of blood cells, platelets, and proteins that cluster together to stop bleeding.
+When an injury occurs and bleeding needs to be stopped, fibrinogen works with other clotting factors and platelets to form a blood clot, which is a mass of blood cells, platelets, and proteins that cluster together to stop bleeding.

-There are two methods for testing fibrinogen, which may be used simultaneously:
+Two methods for testing fibrinogen may be used simultaneously:

-- Fibrinogen antigen test: This test measures the amount of fibrinogen in a blood sample.
-It is generally reported in milligrams per decilitre (mg/dL).
+- Fibrinogen antigen test: This test measures the amount (or quantity) of fibrinogen in a blood sample.
+It is generally reported in milligrams per deciliter (mg/dL).
 The fibrinogen antigen test is only needed when the fibrinogen activity test result is abnormal and is therefore typically ordered to help determine if the low activity is due to low quantity or abnormal function of fibrinogen.

 - Fibrinogen activity test: This test evaluates how much time it takes for fibrinogen to form a clot.
-For this test, thrombin is added to a prepared blood sample in order to stimulate the coagulation process in a test tube.
-The amount of fibrinogen that is incorporated into the blood clot is called active (or functional) fibrinogen.
+Thrombin is added to a prepared blood sample to stimulate the coagulation process in a test tube.
+The amount of fibrinogen incorporated into the blood clot is called active (or functional) fibrinogen.
 Most labs offer a clotting-based activity test (functional) and are also reported as milligrams per deciliter (mg/dL).

-Fibrinogen testing may be performed in situations where the blood’s clotting ability needs to be evaluated.
-It is usually prompted when a person has signs of abnormal blood clotting like excessive bleeding or a blockage of veins or arteries called thrombosis.
+Fibrinogen testing may be performed when the blood’s clotting ability needs to be evaluated.
+It is usually prompted if you have signs of abnormal blood clotting like excessive bleeding or a blockage of veins or arteries called thrombosis.

-A health care provider may also order a fibrinogen test if the results of a prothrombin time (PT) or partial thromboplastin time (PTT) test indicate slow clotting times, even if a patient does not have symptoms.
+A health care provider may also order a fibrinogen test if the results of a PT or PTT test indicate prolonged clotting times, even if you do not have symptoms.

 Fibrinogen testing is ordered to evaluate or diagnose the following conditions:

-- Disseminated intravascular coagulation (DIC): DIC is a serious condition in which excessive amounts of thrombin and fibrin are produced by the body, causing a significant decrease in fibrinogen level.
+- Disseminated intravascular coagulation (DIC): This is a serious condition in which excessive amounts of thrombin and fibrin are produced by the body, causing a significant decrease in fibrinogen level.
 Fibrinogen testing and other blood tests are needed to confirm a diagnosis of DIC.

-- Liver diseases: Fibrinogen and several other clotting factors are produced by the liver.
+- Liver diseases: Fibrinogen and most other clotting factors are produced by the liver.
 Evaluating fibrinogen can assess the health of the liver and the risk of excessive bleeding in some patients.

-- Inherited fibrinogen disorders: Certain rare genetic conditions can cause changes in the production and function of fibrinogen that can lead to abnormal blood clotting.
-People with a personal or family history of fibrinogen disorders may have testing to confirm a diagnosis and plan treatment.
+- Inherited fibrinogen disorders: Certain rare genetic conditions can cause changes in the production and function of fibrinogen that can lead to abnormal bleeding or blood clotting.
+If you have a personal or family history of fibrinogen disorders, you may have testing to confirm a diagnosis and plan treatment.

 - Other acquired fibrinogen disorders: Some types of cancer, autoimmune diseases, and certain medications can disrupt blood clotting.
 Fibrinogen testing can be used to evaluate how blood clotting is affected by these conditions.

-Some people with fibrinogen disorders may undergo testing to assess their risk for abnormal bleeding or to plan treatment with supplemental fibrinogen replacement therapy.
-Routine fibrinogen testing is especially important in people who are pregnant and have a history of abnormal bleeding or previous pregnancy complications due to fibrinogen disorders.
+If you have fibrinogen disorders, you may undergo testing to assess your risk for abnormal bleeding or plan treatment with supplemental fibrinogen replacement therapy.
+Routine fibrinogen testing is especially important if you are pregnant and have a history of abnormal bleeding or previous pregnancy complications due to fibrinogen disorders.